Ramesh Gulati & Bill Hall

 Managers and supervisors should be encouraged to become leaders.
 Directive, autocratic management style will soon become thing of the past.
 The leaders of tomorrow will need to be facilitative.
 Establishing agreed‐upon results with individual performers, the managers will provide needed resources, support, and coaching.
 Part of the leader’s role will be to help people reach their full potential, then raise the bar to keep them growing.

 Leaders inspire, rather than direct.
 They coach, encourage, and guide.
 Effective leaders earn agreement with their people about what has to be done.
 They determine — with their team members — what resources are needed to get the job done.
 They arrange those resources and then get out of the way so their people can perform.
+This type of refined leadership is crucial to workforce development.

 Conclusions / Summary